Early pregnancy symptoms

 Once you get a positive pregnancy test, make an appointment to see your doctor or a midwife.

-Tell the doctor’s surgery that you have had a positive pregnancy test result as you might need a longer appointment.
+Tell the doctor’s surgery when you are making the appointment that you have had a positive pregnancy test result as you might need a longer appointment.

 - Macdonald S, Magill-Cuerden J (2012) Mayes’ midwifery, 14th edition, London Balliere Tindall